abrarmudhir/abrarmudhir.github.io/_posts/organisations/2024-08-02-organisations-tmhcc.md

       industry, as many of our approximately 4,300 employees are industry-leading experts.
 Tokio Marine HCC is part of Tokio Marine, a premier global company with a market cap of approximately $61 billion.

-tech-stack: AWS, C#, .NET, SQL, Python, FastAPI, Flask, HTMX, React, Angular, Snowflake
+tech-stack: AWS, C#, .NET, SQL, Python, FastAPI, Flask, HTMX, React, Angular, Snowflake, Terraform
 categories: organisations
 industry: Insurance
 size: 1,001-5,000 employees